souravsingh/learning_biopython/README.rst

 This is a basic introduction to Biopython.It assumes you have been introduced to both working at the command line, and some basic Python.

+The content was created as part of the Workshop session for SciPy India 2015.
+The slides can be accessed here <https://docs.google.com/presentation/d/1rPxLAGNZKULCPxkVFvh4h8J476Om43eMBiE7kKe0REg/edit#slide=id.p>

 The Biopython website http://www.biopython.org has more information including the `Biopython Tutorial & Cookbook <http://biopython.org/DIST/docs/tutorial/Tutorial.html>`_ (html, `PDF available <http://biopython.org/DIST/docs/tutorial/Tutorial.pdf>`_),